 Sources: Nuts/Seeds (Chia seeds, Walnuts, etc.), Fish and other seafood sources ( Tuna, Salmon, Mackerel, Herring, and Sardines), Plant Oils (Soybean Oil and Canola Oil), Eggs, Yogurt, Soy Beverages

 How can Vitamin B6 help you?
 Vitamin B6 is a water-soluble supplement that can help seniors in a wide range of ways.
-This vitamin supplement, aside from being found in sources other than tablets, can improve your mental functioning by reducing symptoms of depression and elevating your mood.
-Furthermore, Vitamin B6 can reduce the possibility of developing heart disease by preventing hardened arteries, in addition to minimizing the risk of suffering from Alzheimer’s Disease.
+This vitamin supplement can improve your mental functioning by reducing symptoms of depression and elevating your mood.
+Furthermore, Vitamin B6 can reduce the possibility of developing heart disease by preventing hardened arteries.
+In addition, it can minimize the risk of suffering from Alzheimer’s Disease.

 Sources: Pill Supplements, Pork, Poultry (Chicken or Turkey), Soya Beans, Peanuts, Eggs, Milk, Potatoes, Vegetables, Fish, Fortified breakfast cereals, Wholegrain cereals such as Oatmeal, Brown Rice, or Wheatgerm